htcondor/htcondor/docs/misc-concepts/classad-mechanism.rst

 this mechanism is required to harness the full flexibility of the HTCondor system.

-A ClassAd is is a set of uniquely named expressions.
+A ClassAd is a set of uniquely named expressions.
 Each named expression is called an attribute.
 The following shows ten attributes, a portion of an example ClassAd.